Azerbaijani oil prices change

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk oil pipeline.

-The price of URALS with shipment from the port amounted to $28.28 per barrel on May 11, which is $0.65 less compared to May 6.
+The price of URALS with shipment from the port amounted to $28.92 per barrel on May 14, which is $0.37 more compared to May 13.

-The cost of a barrel of Brent Dated oil, produced in the North Sea, reached $25.47 per barrel, indicating an increase of $0.37.
+The cost of a barrel of Brent Dated oil, produced in the North Sea, reached $28.34 per barrel, demonstrating a growth of $0.34.

 ---